rasmuse/biogas-residues-manure/README.md

 3. Obtain the indata (see below).

-4. If you are not working in the git repository root directory, also
+4. If you are not working in the git repository root directory, also bring along the sampling settings:

     ```
     cp -r biogasrm/sampling-settings ~/my/working/directory